 3. Have multiple workspaces

 If you are part of the WAH crowd, you need a functional work space with a desk of some sort.
-I’m fortunate in that I have a big, nicely furnished, fully functional office with a view.
-But if you think I spend 10-12 hours in my dedicated office every day you are mistaken.
-My formal workspace is where I hang out during conference calls, online meetings or when I’m presenting or doing some really serious work.
+I have a comfortable, fully functional office with a view.
+But if you think I spend 10-12 hours in my dedicated office space every day you are mistaken.
+My formal workspace is where I hang out during conference calls, online meetings when I’m presenting or doing some serious work.

 People who work from home often feel lonely or isolated from others, and it can affect performance, productivity, and overall job satisfaction.
 Whether it’s virtually or face-to-face, there are a few adjustments you can make to keep the loneliness at bay and feel more engaged with the world at large.

 Obviously, reaching out to your peers online and touching base each morning is a good practice, but it’s not enough.
 If you can, grab a beverage at a nearby coffee shop and work awhile, or head over to the library.
 Make time for a weekly lunch with a friend or co-worker.
 Or, schedule a virtual lunch with WAH colleagues via Google Hangouts.
 You’re likely carrying a camera in your pocket, so FaceTime it to interact on a more personal level.
 The point is, there are many options to engage with others, so consider yours and schedule the time!